 … that looks exactly the same?

-Well, basically.
-It's like when Apple states they've built the best iPhone they've ever built; it's more or less the same design, but a lot has changed under the hood.
+Well, in a general sense.
+It’s like when Apple states they’ve built the best iPhone they’ve ever built; it’s more or less the same design, but a lot has changed under the hood.

 Sorry for the cheap shot, Tim 🤗 Let’s digg in!